 - Keep silly putty in sealed airtight bags and for the safety of your flooring, don’t let the kids take it on carpet!

-Silly putty definitely shouldn’t be eaten so please do carefully supervise children who are playing with it.
+Silly putty definitely shouldn’t be eaten so please do carefully supervise children who are playing with it, and ensure the Borax is stored safely out of the reach of children at all times.